Arash-11/personal-site/src/content/blog/fsm-regex.md

 A **regular expression** describes a finite automaton.
 As a matter of fact, a regular expression _is_ a finite automaton, and vice versa.

-(By the way, finite automata and regular expressions are also equivalent to the <a href="https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy" target="_blank" rel="noopener noreferrer">Type-3 grammer in the Chomsky hierarchy</a>, which I won't go into detail here.)
+(By the way, finite automata and regular expressions are also equivalent to the <a href="https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy" target="_blank" rel="noopener noreferrer">Type-3 grammar in the Chomsky hierarchy</a>, which I won't go into detail here.)

 For the regular expression `ab*c`, we can create the following DFA: